 were so slow and uncoordinated that it flew away before I had the chance.
 It was purple, green and glittered silver in the sunlight, it was a alive and part of nature, I remember thinking fairy, and

 it wasn't until later that I learnt the name dragonfly'.

 Born and brought up in Southern Snowdonia, Helen Iles is a qualified Mountain Leader and active member of the local South Snowdonia Mountain Rescue Team.
 She has been a member of Barmouth RNLI crew for over 23 years.
 She also holds a mountain CasCare First Aid certification and many navigation qualifications.

-Helen works part time as a teacher, and part time as a photographer and mountain guide.
+Helen is a photographer and mountain guide.
 She has been published in magazines such as 'The Great Outdoors' and 'Outdoor Photography' on many occasions, She has been shortlisted numerous times in 'Landscape Photographer of the Year' and 'Outdoor Photographer of the Year' and her work has been printed in the accompanying books.

 Article in January 2021 'The Great Outdoors'.
 Cadair Idris

 Shortlisted in 'Outdoor Photographer of the Year 2018'

 Shortlisted in 'Outdoor Photographer of the Year 2017'

 Published in 'The Great Outdoors' August 2016

 **Short Interview with 'Outdoor Photography Magazine' here: